anttisalonen/progbook/js.rst

 If you run this in your browser, you should see a text "old text" and a button.
 If you press the button, the text is replaced with "new text".

 What happens here is that the paragraph has an ID, and the button has a Javascript function associated with it.
-When pressing the button, the browser executes the Javascript code, which changes the text.
+When pressing the button, the browser executes the Javascript code which changes the text.

 In general, HTML describes the content, i.e. what is shown to the user, while Javascript describes the logic, i.e. what happens.